 Project: Food plus Code

-A new MA Design Products course for the Royal College of Art
+MA Design Products course convened at the Royal College of Art (RCA)

 Is it possible to design creative digital solutions for key issues in food production, consumption, and security?
 Eating effects every area of our lives - yet the system is hitting its limits.
 Research Councils UK found that in 2016, 800 million people around the world still do not have adequate access to safe, nutritious food in their communities.

 As design practitioners, the RCA's Rob Philips and I believed opportunities existed for creative, hands-on approaches at the MA Design Products level that could bring about change.
 I assisted Rob in convening Food:Code as a new project course, the first of its kind, at the Royal College of Art in autumn of 2016.